JL907/Sett/README.md

 * Voiceline when selected in character select
 * Grit now decays 4 seconds after not taking any damage
 * Footstep sounds and dust effect while running/sprinting
-* Haymaker should now work in multiplayer environments
 * Updated Sett's color theme

 ## Discord